OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 ### Data considerations

-You can create Emails by using input parameters data, local variables and the scope of the Email widgets expressions.
-Elements like Aggregates, Data Actions, or Client Variables aren't available in the Email scope.
+You can create content for emails by using input parameters, local variables and the scope of the Email widgets expressions.
+Elements like Aggregates, Data Actions, or Client Variables aren't available in the scope of an Email element.

 Emails support compound data types.

 ### Security consideration

 Most modern apps run some logic in the client devices which makes it straightforward to inspect and manipulate the code.
-When you design Emails that require input fields from the client-side of the app, make sure that you [follow security best practices](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices).
+When you design emails that require input fields from the client-side of the app, make sure that you [follow security best practices](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices).

 ### Email clients and CSS

 There are many email clients and there's no consistent support for CSS.
-OutSystems recommends you test your email content regularly in different clients.
+OutSystems recommends that you test your email content regularly in different clients.
 To check how different platforms support the CSS you want to use, you can use tools such as, [Can I email](https://www.caniemail.com/).

 ### CSS from producers